sip03ds/viofunction/README.md

 - **{machineTags}** is a list of strings used to filter the device in MDE.
 - **{aadDeviceId}** is a unique GGUID Id for distinguishing the object in AAD.

-## Linking the devices among AAD, MEM , Autopilot and MDE
+## Linking the devices among AAD, MEM, Autopilot and MDE
-So far we have configured all products and prepared them to accept different administration realms for each company.
+So far, we have configured all products and prepared them to accept different administration realms for each company.
 The next step is to establish a process that migrates any existing devices under the right administration realm and checks for any discrepancies for new devices.
 This process should run on a regular basis and try to sync the right attributes of device entities among all platforms.